kloddant/db/README.md

 # db
-A php include that defines and a class that has a set of methods that assist with using mysqli for prepared statements.
-The class is basically a wrapper for the mysqli::stmt and mysqli:result classes rolled into one.
+A php include that defines classes that assist with using mysqli for prepared statements without mysqlnd.
+The classes are basically wrappers for the mysqli::stmt and mysqli:result classes rolled into one.

 ##Including
     require_once("db.php");